 Chase Sapphire Preferred® Card

 This is a great card.
-In fact, play your cards right and you can generate $1,000+ Value From Just 60k Pts.
+In fact, play your cards right, and you can generate $1,000 USD+ Value From Just 60k Pts.

-This card enables you to earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months.
-That’s worth $625 toward travel when you redeem through Chase Ultimate Rewards.
+This card enables you to earn 50,000 bonus points after you spend $4,000 USD on purchases in the first three months.
+That’s worth $625 USD toward travel when you redeem through Chase Ultimate Rewards.

-You also generate 2X points on travel and dining at restaurants worldwide and usefully the card offers $0 foreign transaction fees.
+You also generate 2X points on travel and dining at restaurants worldwide, and usefully, the card offers $0 USD foreign transaction fees.

-Best of all the Chase Sapphire Preferred® Card is absolutely FREE in the first year!
-Then it costs $95 in year two.
+Best of all, the Chase Sapphire Preferred® Card is free in the first year!
+Then it costs $95 USD in year two.

 Chase Freedom Unlimited®

 Your third option is the Chase Sapphire Reserve®.
-With this card you can Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s a massive $750 toward travel when you redeem through Chase Ultimate Rewards®.
+With this card, you can earn 50,000 bonus points after you spend $4,000 USD on purchases in the first three months from account opening.
+That’s a massive $750 USD toward travel when you redeem through Chase Ultimate Rewards®.

-In addition, you get 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants.
+In addition, you get 3X points on travel immediately after earning your $300 USD travel credit—3X points on dining at restaurants.

-The downside of this card is that there is an annual fee right from the start of $450.
+The downside of this card is that there is an annual fee right from the start of $450 USD.

 Ink Business Preferred℠ Credit Card

-If you run your own business or are able to apply for a card on your business, you may want to consider the Ink Business Preferred℠ Credit Card.
-We Get $1,600+ of Value Using This Card.
+If you run your own business or can apply for a card on your business, you may want to consider the Ink Business Preferred℠ Credit Card.
+We Get $1,600 USD+ of Value Using This Card.

-There is a fabulous bonus of 80,000 points after you spend $5,000 on purchases in the first 3 months.
-That’s $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+There is a great bonus of 80,000 points after you spend $5,000 USD on purchases in the first 3 months.
+That’s $1,000 USD toward travel when you redeem through Chase Ultimate Rewards®.

 Points are worth 25% more when you redeem for travel through Chase Ultimate Rewards®.

-You can also earn 3 points per $1 on the first $150,000 spent in combined purchases in the following categories each account anniversary year: Travel, Shipping purchases, Internet, cable and phone services, Advertising purchases with social media sites and search engines.
+You can also earn 3 points per $1 USD on the first $150,000 USD spent in combined purchases in the following categories each account anniversary year: Travel, Shipping purchases, Internet, cable and phone services, Advertising purchases with social media sites, and search engines.

-There is an annual fee but this is only $95
+There is an annual fee, but this is only $95 USD

 Chase Southwest Rapid Rewards Credit Cards